 By 2017, FACEBOOK managed, unchallenged by ANTITRUST authorities, 67 acquisitions, AMAZON undertook 91 and GOOGLE got away with 214.
-In this way, the tech industry became essentially composed of just a few giant trusts as their competitors became marginalized with every passing day says Tim Wu in THE CURSE OF BIGNESS: ANTITRUST IN THE NEW AGE [Wu 2018].
+In this way, the tech industry became essentially composed of just a few giant trusts as their competitors became marginalized with every passing day says Tim Wu in THE CURSE OF BIGNESS: ANTITRUST IN THE NEW AGE (Wu, 2013).

-The monopolistic structure that typified the 20th century information industry found its footing on the internet when Apple while it had always wavered on openness, committed itself to work exclusively on the network of AT&T, to a set of ideals well aligned with the interests of the faltering old media, the entertainment conglomerates, and newspaper magnates like Rupert Murdoch.
-While a difficult partner in many respects, Apple provided the old monopolistic firms a rejuvenation at last via the internet through the great promise of the iPAD.
-Combination of Apple, AT&T and entertainment conglomerates was welcome after the spectacular failure of AOL and Time Warner merger.
-As Apple befriended the old monopolistic media, google remained the defacto leader of a different coalition that depended on the

-WWW and an open INTERNET when the early $21^{\rm st}$ century dream of vertically integrated MICROSOFT-GE, AOL TIME WARNER, and COMCAST-DISNEY fell apart.
+The monopolistic structure that typified the 20th century information industry found its footing on the INTERNET when APPLE while it had always wavered on openness, committed itself to work exclusively on the network of AT&T, to a set of ideals well aligned with the interests of the faltering old media, the entertainment conglomerates, and newspaper magnates like Rupert Murdoch.
+While a difficult partner in many respects, APPLE provided the old monopolistic firms a rejuvenation at last via the INTERNET through the great promise of the iPAD.
+Combination of APPLE, AT&T and entertainment conglomerates was welcome after the spectacular failure of AOL and TIME WARNER merger.
+As APPLE befriended the old monopolistic media, GOOGLE remained the de facto leader of a different coalition that depended on the WWW and an open INTERNET when the early 21st century dream of vertically integrated MICROSOFT-GE, AOL TIME WARNER, and COMCAST-DISNEY fell apart.

 In China, fewer and fewer tech startup companies are able to escape the radar screens of BAIDU's, ALIBABA's and TENCENT's investment groups on the look-out for potential winners.
-In 2019, BAT as the tech triumvirate is known, has already invested, directly or indirectly, in more than half of the 124 startups counted as "unicorns" [those worth \$1billion or more] according to IT JUZI, a database of startups in Beijing reports The ECONOMIST1.
+In 2019, BAT as the tech triumvirate is known, has already invested, directly or indirectly, in more than half of the 124 startups counted as "unicorns" [those worth \$1billion or more] according to IT JUZI, a database of startups in Beijing reports The ECONOMIST (The Economist, 2018).
 By the time firms hit the \$5billion mark, over 80% have taken a form of BAT investment.
 The KRONOS EFFECT with Chinese letters.
 Of the three, two are bigger.
 Even after declines in tech stock prices in the third quarter of 2018, ALIBABA and TENCENT are still worth close to half a trillion dollars.
-Lately, both have moved out of their core business into areas as varied as financial services, bike-sharing, ride-haling and food delivery, clashing along the way.
-Gracefully maturing and increasingly powerful, they are ruthlessly blocking and tackling not only each other, but any firm that sides with the enemy, and not only in China anymore.
+Lately, both have moved out of their core business into areas as varied as financial services, bike-sharing, ride-haling and increasingly powerful, they are ruthlessly blocking and tackling not only each other, but any firm that sides with the enemy, and not only in China anymore.